frankisinfotech/1UBank-Senior-Solutions-Architect-Task/README.md

 - If you successfully connect to the Backend URL, you should see a message saying "Congratulations!!You have submitted the task!"

-- The application should be accessible via an IP address
+- The application should be accessible via an IP address or ALB.

-- share the IP address as submission.
+- share either as means of submission.

 Note: Please create a branch on the repo and push changes to the branch.
       Deadline is 48 hours after receival of task.